angulardart/site-angulardart/src/angular/guide/architecture.md

 Component classes should be lean.
 They don't fetch data from the server, validate user input, or log directly to the console.
-They delegate such tasks to services.

 A component's job is to enable the user experience and nothing more.
 It mediates between the view (rendered by the template) and the application logic (which often includes some notion of a _model_).
 A good component presents properties and methods for data binding.
 It delegates everything nontrivial to services.

 Angular doesn't *enforce* these principles.
-It won't complain if you write a "kitchen sink" component with 3000 lines.
+It doesn't complain if you write a component with 3000 lines of code that does everything in your app.

 Angular does help you *follow* these principles by making it easy to factor your application logic into services and make those services available to components through *dependency injection*.

 <div class="l-hr"></div>